apascualgarcia/RatioDependent/README.md

 This project consists of two main scripts.
 A Fortran code to integrate population dynamics ```Beyond-MeanField.f``` and a Perl wrapper of this script to run it massively using multiple cores ```Shuttle4_Beyond-MeanField-Adaptive_ForkManager.pl```.
-Both scripts are mainly designed to compute the structural stability of the system, and hence the former allows for the construction of the system at a feasible state and its perturbation of the growth rates by a certain amplitude, and the latter allows for the exploration of multiple amplitude values of the pertirbation.
+Both scripts are mainly designed to compute the structural stability of the system.
+The former allows for the construction of the system at a feasible state and its perturbation of the growth rates by a certain amplitude.
+And the latter allows for the exploration of multiple amplitude values of the perturbations through multiple realizations of the noise.
 Both scripts are described in the following.

 Beyond-MeanField.f
 ==================